 If you’ve been with us a while, you likely know how much we love playing with rocks and stones here in my home daycare.
 Most recently, we used some of our larger beach rocks to make painted paper-weights for Mother’s Day.
-We had so much fun making them, and they turned out so well, we decided to make a bunch for Father’s Day too!
+We love making homemade gifts that parents will really love so we decided to make a bunch for Father’s Day too!
 Hey, a family can never have too many paper-weights, right?

 Let’s get started!
 You’re going to love how easy these are to make, and if you’re like me, you won’t be able to resist getting in on the fun yourself!